 FAQ

-Ratatouille is a traditional French vegetable dish made with eggplant, zucchini, tomatoes, bell peppers, and herbs.
-It’s hearty, flavorful, and beloved for its simple ingredients and comforting taste.
+Ratatouille is a classic French vegetable dish made with eggplant, zucchini, tomatoes, bell peppers, and herbs.
+Ours is a baked version that layers vegetables for a beautiful, composed presentation and bold, roasted flavor.

 Ratatouille can be served as a main dish or a side.
 Enjoy it with crusty bread, over pasta or rice, or alongside proteins like chicken or fish.
 It's versatile and pairs well with many dishes.